leonardop56/BirdScan-Analysis/README.md

 # BirdScan Radar Data Analysis

-This repository contains the Jupyter notebook `Notebook_BirdScan.ipynb`, which includes a series of Python 3 scripts developed to analyze data from the **Swiss bird radar (BirdScan MR1)**.
+This repository contains the Jupyter notebook `Notebook_BirdScan.ipynb`, which includes a series of Python 3 scripts developed to analyze data from the **Swiss bird radar (BirdScan MR1)**, in the context of bird/insect movement over Amsterdam during spring migration.
 This radar is owned by the **University of Amsterdam** and was installed at **ARTIS Amsterdam Royal Zoo** in February 2021.

 ---